Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

- Now press Y to proceed further in script
+ Now press Y to proceed further in the script

 # Output

-List of users who has no licnese, output.csv will be generated
+List of users who has no license, output.csv will be generated

 ##### Example